 Well, it feels like a long time since I sat down to do a Face Mask Friday!
 I was really excited a few months ago when this mask arrived in a box full of treats from Marks and Spencers, however I’d heard through the grapevine that it had quite a short shelf life.
-I had in mind that I was trying to use up some masks and get some empty (I’ve tried, and thus far failed), and I patiently waited until I could wait no more to crack open this mask from REN.
+I had in mind that I was trying to use up some masks and get some empty (I’ve tried, and thus far failed), and I patiently waited until I could wait no more to crack open the REN Glycolactic Skin Renewal Peel Mask.

 The reason I was keen to crack this open was it’s two ingredients are ones which have traditionally agreed with my skin when I’ve used them, an acid complex of Glycolic and Lactic acid (amongst others) was something I was very curious to try.

 Over the past three or so weeks I’ve used it three times a week and bar my overnight mask from Origins, it’s been the only mask that I’ve been reaching for.
 The packaging like all of REN’s products is simple, sleek and fuss free – they’re not the cheapest on the market and that can quite often come with unnecessary bulk on packaging, making the plastic heavier so it feels luxe to hold – whilst at times I can appreciate that, REN seem to have found the perfect balance of keeping themselves slick and modern.
 The styling reminds me very much of a Kiehl’s and has that modern apothecary like feel.

 The plastic is lightweight and frosted, featuring a simple label, clear lid and pump.
 The pump contains a protective cap for the lid, clearly to protect it from reacting too much with the air due to it’s shelf life of 9 months.
 That protector is a little bit flimsy – it’s prone to flicking off.
 Inside the bottle the product is housed in a pressurised plastic bag that aids in squeezing out the product without leaving any residue left to the sides.